MatrixEditor/caterpillar/docs/sphinx/source/installing/index.rst

 to install it by providing the Git link.
 This library has no fixed dependencies, so it can run out of the box.

 There are several installation options you can use to install a desired part of the library.
-By default, *caterpillar* ships with a native C extension and additional tools, that are using native extensions too.
-AS not everyone wants to use C extensions, it is possible to install the library without them:
+*caterpillar* ships with a native C extension and additional tools, that are using native extensions too.
+As not everyone wants to use C extensions, it's default installation candidate does not include the native extension.

 .. code-block:: bash

-    CP_DISABLE_NATIVE=TRUE \
-    CP_DISABLE_TOOLS=TRUE \
     pip install git+https://github.com/MatrixEditor/caterpillar.git

 .. note::
     If you clone the repository, don't forget to add `-e` to the installation via pip as it enables developer mode.

+If you want to use the native C extension you can specify the following environment variables:

+* `CP_ENABLE_NATIVE` - Enables installation of the native C extension
+* `CP_ENABLE_TOOLS` - Enables installation of extra tools (proposed)

 This project comes with packaging extras.
 Therefore, if you want to enable specific structs, you